Nimira43/Tensorflow/02-Neural-Networks/Neural-Networks.md

 Perfect for sequential data like text and time series.

 #### Neural networks are powerful tools that have revolutionised fields like AI and machine learning.
 They’re like a digital brain, capable of amazing things.

+# Neural Networks broken down

+##### 1. Inputs:

+These are the raw data fed into the neural network.
+It could be images, text, numerical values, or any type of data you're working with.
+Each input has its features, which are the individual measurable properties or characteristics of the data.

+##### 2. Numerical Encoding:

+Since neural networks work with numbers, any input data must be converted into numerical format.
+This process is called encoding.
+For example, text data might be converted using techniques like one-hot encoding or word embeddings, while categorical data can be transformed using label encoding.

+##### 3. Learning Representation:

+This involves the layers of the neural network learning to represent the input data in a way that makes it easier to identify patterns and make predictions.
+As data passes through the layers, the network learns to recognise more complex features.
+For example, in an image recognition task, the early layers might detect edges and simple shapes, while deeper layers might recognise more complex structures like faces or objects.

+##### 4. Representation Output:

+After processing the data through several layers, the neural network produces a representation that is optimised for making a decision or prediction.
+This could be a feature vector, which is a set of numbers that compactly represents the data's essential features.

+##### 5. Outputs:

+The final layer of the network transforms the learned representation into a meaningful result.
+In a classification task, this could be the predicted class of the input data (e.g., cat or dog).
+In a regression task, it might be a continuous value (e.g., predicting house prices).

+Essentially, the process transforms raw input data into useful outputs through a series of transformations and learning steps.
+Each stage helps the network build a more accurate and meaningful understanding of the data.